 See the following to learn about or perform Dashboard-related tasks:

 Each category has a detail section that can be displayed.
 Click on a category tile to see the list of devices or patches that are associated with that category.

-The doughnut diagram at the top of the screen shows you a breakdown of devices by each of the five different categories.
-Click a segment of the diagram to focus on the details of that category.
-At a glance you can see just how many of the devices on your network are Up To Date as opposed to those that Need Attention.
+The Overview diagram shows you a breakdown of devices by each of the five different categories.
+At a glance you can see just how many of the devices on your network are Up to Date as opposed to those that Need Attention.
 Each number shown in a category tile corresponds to the number of devices in that category.

 When the manual patch approval process is enabled, you can use the Needs Approval category to do the following: